-You don’t necessarily have to expect that wearing your Invisalign® aligners will be painful.
-At the same time, it’s not uncommon for patients to notice some of minor aches or pains from time to time.
+You don’t necessarily have to expect that having Invisalign® treatment will be painful.
+But at the same time, it’s not realistic to presume that your aligners, or the tooth movements they create, won’t cause some minor aches or pains from time to time.

 What types of discomfort are common?

-So to give you some idea of what may take place, we’ve broken this topic down into categories.
-Each one includes a description of the source of the discomfort, and then some simple remedies and solutions for it.
+So to give you an idea of what to expect, we’ve broken this topic down into categories, with each one providing some simple remedies and solutions.

-About half of all Invisalign® patients report that they've had at least some minor pain or discomfort during the course of their treatment.
+About half of all Invisalign® patients report that they experience at least some minor pain or discomfort during the course of their treatment.
 It’s often described as a sense of pressure or tenderness.